Practical things to think about in preparation for the day.

 Snacks & drinks

-Most hospitals with provide or have avilable some refreshments.
-But you might want to take the following with you.
+Refreshments are available at most hospitals, but you might want to take the following with you.

-- Bottled water (freeze one so it is chilled later in the day) or an insulated reusable flask or drinks bottle.
+- Bottled water (freeze one so it is chilled later in the day) or use an insulated reusable flask or drinks bottle.

 - Concentrated squash.